-Tax Calenda ar 2023 31 January Payment of Special Defence Contribution on deemed dividend distribution from the profits generated of the tax year 2020.
-31 March Submission of income tax return for Companies and Self Employed Individuals who prepare audited accounts for the year 2021.
-Note 1 30 April Payment of premium tax for life insurance companies for the year 2023 (1st instalment).
-31 May Electronic submission of the Employer's return (TD7) for the year 2022.
-Note1 30 June Payment of special defence fund contribution for the 1st instalment of the year (rents and dividends or interest from abroad) 31 July Submission of personal income tax return 2022 and payment of the 2022 tax under self-assessment.
-Submission and payment of 1st instalment of provisional tax for the year 2023 through Tax Portal.
-Note 1 1 August Payment through self-assessment of the final tax for companies and self- employed individuals who prepare audited accounts for the year 2022.
-31 August Payment of premium tax for life insurance companies for the year 2023 (2 nd instalment).
+31 January Payment of Special Defence Contribution on deemed dividend distribution from the profits generated of the tax year 2020.
+31 March Submission of income tax return for Companies and Self Employed Individuals who prepare audited accounts for the year 2022.
+Only electronic submission 30 April Payment of premium tax for life insurance companies for the year 2024 (1st instalment).
+31 May Electronic submission of the Employer's return (TD7) for the year 2023.
+Only electronic submission 30 June Payment of special defence fund contribution for the 1st instalment of the year (rents and dividends or interest from abroad) 31 July Submission of personal income tax return 2023 and payment of the 2023 tax under self-assessment.
+Submission and payment of 1st instalment of provisional tax for the year 2024 through Tax Portal.
+Only electronic submission 1 August Payment through self-assessment of the final tax for companies and self- employed individuals who prepare audited accounts for the year 2023.
+31 August Payment of premium tax for life insurance companies for the year 2024 (2 nd instalment).
 31 December Payment of special defence fund contribution for the 2nd half of the year (rents and dividends or interest from abroad).
-Submission and payment of 2nd instalment of provisional tax for the year 2023.
-Last day for the submission of revised provisional tax assessment for the year 2023.
-Payment of premium tax for life insurance companies for the year 2023 (3rd instalment).
+Submission and payment of 2nd instalment of provisional tax for the year 2024.
+Last day for the submission of revised provisional tax assessment for the year 2024.
+Payment of premium tax for life insurance companies for the year 2024 (3rd instalment).
 End of following month Payment of P.A.Y.E. deducted from employees' salaries for the previous month.
 Payment of employer's contribution and employee's deductions to the Social Insurance.
-Payment of Defence Contribution deducted from Dividends, Interest and Rent.
-It is noted that the respective tax declarations (TD603, TD602 and TD614) must be prepared and submitted through Taxisnet.
-Note 1
+Payment of Defence Contribution deducted from Dividends and Interest.
+It is noted that the respective tax declarations (TD603, TD602) must be prepared and submitted through Taxisnet.
+Only electronic submission

-THE POWER OF BEING UNDERSTOOD
+EXPERIENCE THE POWER OF BEING UNDERSTOOD